sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 The platform with its schema registry is downloable here on Confluent's website: [confluent-oss-3.1.2-2.11.zip](http://packages.confluent.io/archive/3.1/confluent-oss-3.1.2-2.11.zip).

 Let's go into the wild and try to start the schema registry.
 We first need to start Zookeeper and Kafka.
-The schema registry depends on Zookeeper and look for Kafka brokers.
+The schema registry depends on Zookeeper and looks for Kafka brokers.
 If it can't find one, it won't start.

-Confluent provides some default config files we can use to start the whole stack:
+The Confluent platform provides some default config files we can use to start the whole stack:

 ```xml
 $ cd confluent-3.1.2